Individual Artist Grants for $1,500 — Due February 10

 This exhibit allows you to follow Kathi’s life changing trip through the People’s Republic of China in search of peonies and experience athletic moments through Scott.

 The exhibit is open from Wednesday, January 13 until February 28 at the NWMAC Gallery at Northland Community and Technical College in Thief River Falls.
+You can also view the exhibit virtually here.

 Scott resides in Thief River Falls.
 His years as an athlete and of professional photography work are evident as he captures the perfect moment in his series of athletes in action.
 He explains, “Photography goes hand-in-hand with my career as a print journalist and it has been a part of my life for more than 20 years.
 What began in college as a required class in black and white photography has evolved into a passion.
 I have an appreciation for all types of photography, but I truly love sports.”